mihaigalos/miniboot/README.md

 If you've downloaded the sources manually, make sure to also manually download the dependencies (i.e. : I2C-master-lib), they are not automatically downloaded!

 ## Build the hex

+Thre are two way to build miniboot: using `make` and using `bazel`.

+#### Make

 `make rebuild`

 This will produce the miniboot.hex file you can then flash to your Arduino.
 The bootloader automatically starts on a reset and looks for an I2C device at address 0x50 (CAT24M01's default address).

+#### Bazel (elf generated, still experimental)

+`bazel build --config=328p --verbose_failures //:miniboot.elf` will produce an elf in `bazel-out/avr-fastbuild/bin/miniboot.elf`.

+## Once Miniboot starts
-It then reads the metadata header and it starts reflashing the microcontroller with the information stated there.
+Miniboot reads the metadata header and it starts reflashing the microcontroller with the information stated there.
 It expects the following memory layout of the metadata in the (external) I2C memory:

 - [last free byte pointer]          : 2 bytes - should point to first byte after the appplication.
 Ignored.